ppyne/electriccat/README.md

 No Zoom function is implemented at the moment, therefore choose a small image to test.

-Normally, it is not necessary to load the application through a web server; it should run locally, directly in your browser, by lauching the file named "index.html".
+Normally, it is not necessary to load the application through a web server; it should run locally, directly in your browser, by opening the file named "index.html" in Chrome.
 Be sure to have all the folders present in the project nearby.

+You can also simply run it folowing this demo link [ppyne.github.io/electriccat](https://ppyne.github.io/electriccat/).

 Here is an ideal test image, save it on your computer,